Dutch law requires that everyone living in the Netherlands has adequate health insurance.

 This is relevant for both EU/EEA and non-EU/EEA students.
 Non-EU/EEA students must provide proof they have adequate health insurance to obtain their residence permit/entry visa.

-Read more about the health insurance options.
+Read more about the options on the health insurance page.

 Personal liability insurance